folio-org/mod-circulation/README.md

 ## Design Notes

+### Known Limitations

+#### Requests Created out of Request Date Order

+Requests are assigned a position based upon when they were created.
+This means the requests could be in a different position in the queue than what the request date suggests.
+We could re-order to queue based upon request date each time it is changed, however this would impede the future requirement for the ability to reorder the queue manually.

 ### Check Out By Barcode

 In additional to the typical loan creation API, it is possible to check out an item to a loanee (optionally via a proxy), using barcodes.